 In the United States, an estimated 25 million people have diabetes.
 The disorder claims more than 230,000 lives in the country each year.
-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality senior home care.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality home care.
 Las Vegas families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 Although diabetes is relatively common in aging adults, it is also a preventable disease.
 Understanding the root causes of diabetes can help seniors stave off this health condition.
 Here are 6 common diabetes risk factors for the elderly.

 As seniors progress in age, their risk of diabetes increases.
 Researchers believe that as people age, the ability of the pancreas to produce and pump insulin becomes impaired.
 Over time, body cells may also become more resistant to available insulin.

 2. Family History